This project aims to give you practice in

 - poor integration with the UNSW Online Handbook

-The first point is inconvenient, since it means that enrolment into a full course or class becomes a sequence of trial-and-error attempts, hoping that somebody has dropped out just before you attempt to enrol and that no-one else has grabbed the available spot.
+The first point is inconvenient, since it means that enrolment into a full course or class becomes a sequence of trial-and-error attempts, hoping that somebody has dropped out just before you attempt to enroll and that no-one else has grabbed the available spot.

 The second point prevents MyUNSW/NSS from being used for three important operations that would be extremely helpful to students in managing their enrolment: